intelliot/x-address-proposal/src/README.md

 Furthermore, the format adds three additional benefits:
 1. The network ID distinguishes addresses intended for production from those intended for test.
 2. The checksum comes near the beginning of the address.
 Since the checksum is built on SHA256, it changes dramatically with any small change in the classic address and/or tag and/or network ID and/or expiration.
 This allows users to distinguish addresses by looking at them, if necessary.
 3. An Extended Address is clearly distinct from a classic address because of its dissimilar initial letter.
-This is a huge benefit from a UX perspective because it is easy to distinguish Extended Addresses from classic addresses, which is necessary because not all software will immediately accept Extended Addresses in all of the places where classic addresses are currently accepted.
+This is a benefit from a UX perspective because it is easy to distinguish Extended Addresses from classic addresses, which is necessary because not all software will immediately accept Extended Addresses in all of the places where classic addresses are currently accepted.
 This point will be elaborated upon later in this document.

 As will be shown below, the format proposed here is not complex to detect, encode, or decode.